 “Ruby” – The Subiaco Tram

-The Subiaco Tram provides a free hop-on, hop-off service that runs a prescribed route each hour, starting from the Subiaco Train Station, up and down the main streets of Subiaco and Shenton Park, then returning to the train station for a five to 10-minute stop before the next round.
+The Subiaco Tram provides a free hop-on, hop-off service that runs a prescribed route each hour, starting from the Subiaco Train Station, up and down the main streets of Subiaco and Shenton Park, then returning to the Subiaco Train Station for a 5 to 10 minute stop before the next round.